charity: water stories

 We’ve seen thousands of our supporters around the world sacrifice and strategize for clean water.
 Our friend and Tiny Hero, Josiah, even started his own recycling business!
 (Yeah, it feels pretty cool to know a 10-year-old entrepreneur.)
 But anyone, anywhere, can make a difference.

 Maybe you decide to turn off the faucet while brushing your teeth, or turn off the lights when you leave the room.
-Maybe one day you can walk or bike to work instead of driving.
+Perhaps one day you can walk or bike to work instead of driving.
 But whatever you do to help leave the planet better than we found it, thank you.
 In doing so, you’re taking a small step toward sustainability—and in the process, supporting our local partners around the world.